Please review! :-)

 Hmm, better than my first BB gun, at least.

 That particular BB gun was now mounted on a wall in his and Sarah's quarters at the Citadel.
 Unless she'd taken it down...again.
-It'll be the eighth time if you does.
+It'll be the eighth time if she does.

 His side-arm he'd kept and wore on a holster at his right side; however that was now annoyingly clanging on his armored thigh.
 It was a .44 Magnum revolver with 'Blackhawk' etched into the polished Mahogany handle, he had been given it by an old friend.
 One who had now, unfortunately past from this Post-Apocalyptic world.